Toric ideals and diagonal 2-minors: Classification of all graphs such that the equality holds

-\begin{rem1} {\rm Let $G$ be a connected graph with exactly one cycle.
-Denote by $H$ either the graph constructed in the proof of Theorem 3.7, when $G$ is bipartite, or the graph $G^{\star}$ when $G$ is not bipartite.
-The toric ideal $I_{H}$ associated to the non-bipartite graph $H$ has a quadratic Gr\"{o}bner basis, with respect to the reverse lexicographical order induced by the natural ordering of variables } \end{rem1}
+\begin{rem1} {\rm Let $G$ be a connected simple graph on the vertex set $\{1,\ldots,n\}$ with exactly one cycle.
+Let $W$ be either the graph $H$ constructed in the proof of Theorem \ref{Th1 Toric} (when $G$ is bipartite) or the graph $G^{\star}$ when $G$ is non-bipartite.
+In both cases the graph $W$ is non-bipartite.
+The toric ideal $I_{W}$ has a quadratic Gr\"{o}bner basis with respect to the reverse lexicographic term order on $S$ induced by the natural ordering of variables } \end{rem1}